 If you don’t like okra, or Lady’s Finger as some people like to call this vegetable, you might have to reconsider this.
 When you eat 100 grams of okra, you get only 33 calories.
 If this does not convince you, here is another interesting fact.
 Hundred grams of okra has 0 gram fat and only 7 gram carbs.
 Furthermore, okra contain A, C, K, and B6 Vitamins.
 Okra is also rich with dietary fiber, magnesium, and folate.
 Okra is antioxidants rich vegetable.
 The antioxidants in okra are very beneficial for heart and brain health.
-Okra is very useful if you are battling with high blood sugar.
+If you have diabetes, you can control your blood sugar level by including okra in your diet.
 It is also one of the best vegetables for pregnant women.

 Aforementioned benefits are just a few examples.
 A quick Google search will give you a lot of information about the usefulness of okra.
 Therefore, if you are health conscious, you should be eating okra regularly.
 If you are considering to include okra in your regular meal, how about growing okra in your backyard or even containers.

 Why should you be growing okra in your backyard?

 - It will be cheaper to grow your own vegetable than buying from the market.

 - You get to eat organic vegetable instead of commercially grown vegetables that use chemical fertilizers and pesticides.

 - You will get to eat fresh produce instead of stale vegetables that are kept fresh by refrigerating or preservatives.

 - Growing okra is very economical.
 You can start harvesting in less than 60 days and you can continue plucking okra for 60 more days.